Enhancing Load Tests with Playwright: Tips and Tricks for Maximum Effectiveness

 1.1 Generating Realistic Test Data for Load Tests

-1.2 Managing Dynamic Data Sources during Load Tests
+1.2 Managing Dynamic Data Sources During Load Tests

 2. Load Testing in Different Environments